opazenha/01v96-remote/README.md

 > - Light mode for outside events during the day
 > - Support for mixers other than the 01v96

+> ## ELECTRON VERSION AVAILABLE
+>
+> This application is now available as an **Electron desktop application**!
+> See [ELECTRON.md](ELECTRON.md) for installation and usage instructions.

 This application is a MIDI bridge to the Yamaha 01v96 mixing console to remote-control it over a network-based connection via WebSocket.

 It is based on a node.js server and includes a web client that can be used on both mouse- and touch-based devices.
+It can also run as a standalone Electron desktop application.

 So far it has implemented